 I was talking to a friend the other day and the subject of casinos came up.
 He likes playing a few hands of poker now and then.
 Anyway, he mentioned that he prefers online casinos to brick-and-mortar ones because they are eco-friendly.
-Moreover, they are way more easily accessible, and they even offer promotions to new members, like the 888 Poker bonus.
+Moreover, they are way more easily accessible, and they even offer promotions similar to the Kitty bingo promo codes to new members.
 That got me thinking.
 Is it possible that there are green casinos out there?
 And, if so, are they sustainable?

 Land-based casinos, if the regulations of the state or country in question allow it, try to operate 24/7.
 In case you didn’t know, in cities like Vegas, it is common for a casino not to have any windows or clocks to make sure their patrons lose their sense of time and gamble more.
 Why is this important for the issue we’re discussing here?
 Well, for two reasons.

 First of all, any establishment that works 24 hours a day with all the utilities requires an enormous amount of power.
 Casinos can afford it, along with other expenses, because of the never-ending flow of patrons willing to play games, but that’s not the point.
 Their usage of resources affects not only their local community but their country and the world.

 Without renewable energy, this is unsustainable.